 With marijuana, much depends on the strain you use when it comes to effects.
 Indica strains tend to have a more sedative effect, complete with a body buzz.
 Sativas potentially provide effects similar to hash, albeit with less intoxication.

-Usage, Flavor & Quality
+Hash vs. Marijuana: Flavor & Quality

 One trick to determine quality is to light the hash and wait for it to bubble.
 If it emits white smoke, the product is likely of a reasonable standard.
 If the smoke is black, you probably have hash mixed with oils.